markummitchell/engauge-digitizer/README.md

 This tool is widely used.
 Users range from one-time users digitizing a single image file, to large government and commercial organizations managing databases of thousands of image files.

 Interested in translating Engauge to another language?
-We welcome translations of file engauge.ts to [linguist](http://doc.qt.io/qt-5/linguist-programmers.html "other languages").
+We welcome translations of file engauge.ts to [other languages](http://doc.qt.io/qt-5/linguist-programmers.html).

 Released Versions
 -----------------